mirceaulinic/salt-sproxy/docs/opts.rst

         Keep in mind that this option generates an additional event on the bus for every execution.

+.. option:: --no-target-cache

+    .. versionadded:: 2019.9.0

+    Avoid loading the list of targets from the cache.

 .. option:: --file-roots, --display-file-roots